 Stubbs Institutes An “Open Door” Policy

-Stubbs’ office was at Nagley’s Store, a great location for a politician, as it gave the mayor a chance to meet many locals as well as visitors when they came to the store.
+Stubbs’ office could be found at Nagley’s Store, a great location for a politician, as it gave the mayor a chance to meet many locals as well as visitors when they came to the store.
 He had an “open door” policy concerning these people.

 The mayoral election at the time of Stubb’s being chosen for office met with apathy by community members.
 There didn’t seem to be any worthy candidate.
 This lack of interest on the part of the community led to the idea of adding Stubbs’ name as a write-in candidate.
 Once his leadership became established, his popularity grew.